eddiefu1/alloy-connectivity-demo/EXAMPLES.md

 # Usage Examples

-This document provides practical examples of how to use the Alloy Connectivity API for various integration scenarios.
+This document provides practical examples of how to use the Alloy Connectivity API for various integration scenarios with Notion.

 ## Basic Examples

-### Example 1: Simple Contact Sync
+### Example 1: Simple Page Creation

-Sync a contact from your application to a CRM:
+Create a page in your Notion workspace:

 ```typescript
 import { AlloyClient } from './src/alloy-client';